This article originally appeared on VICE UK.

-Summer of Sonic is a nearly-yearly day-long convention celebrating a community who have popped up around Sega's blue mascot.
-People are dressed up as all your favourite characters: Sonic, Tails, Girl Sonic, Mr Eggs.
+Summer of Sonic is an almost yearly daylong convention celebrating a community that has popped up around SEGA's blue mascot.
+People are dressed up as all your favorite characters: Sonic, Tails, Other Sonic, Mr. Eggs.
 I'm eager to understand why this is even happening.
 I've played a Sonic.
 I'm not sure what there is to Sonic to warrant the gathering.
 Rings, certainly.
 Chili dogs: check.
-He's... got... shoes?
+He's… got… shoes?

-I ask people if they're having fun and most tell me this isn't their first time attending.
+I ask people if they're having fun, and most tell me this isn't their first time attending.
 They're here to get signatures from Sonic the Comic staff, designers from the old and new games, and the aforementioned musical performer (despite many being told they may not get a chance due to high demand).
-Sega have also brought along the 2017-due Sonic Mania for its UK debut and the line for it reaches C'mon I've Got Other Shit To Do Today levels of interest.
+SEGA has also brought along the 2017-due Sonic Mania for its UK debut, and the line for it reaches Come on I've Got Other Shit to Do Today levels of interest.

 A few of the celebrity guests are brought out to the main stage.
-For fun, Sonic characters are placed on the faces of the assembled stars and each has to guess which is impeding their vision.
+For fun, Sonic characters are placed on the faces of the assembled stars, and each has to guess which is impeding his or her vision.
 Someone standing behind me shouts out who the characters are as they're being attached, rendering the exercise pointless.
 I get the impression he's done this out of reflex and excitement, rather than intentional malice.
 The guests play along, guessing anyway.

-Three lads are at a urinal, and independent of each other they've come dressed as Sonic, Tails and Knuckles.
-They're all standing next to each other doing a piss.
+Three lads are at a urinal, and independent of one another, have come dressed as Sonic, Tails, and Knuckles.
+They're all standing next to one another taking a piss.
 It's beautiful.
 They're laughing and having a fantastic time.
 I'll forever regret being too kind to take picture.

 New, on Munchies: We're All Lying About How Much We Eat

-One of the organisers in a panel talks about how a parent attendee's life has been made easier because Summer of Sonic means their autistic child has something social that they're passionate about to look forward to for months and think about for ages after.
+One of the organizers on a panel talks about how a parent attendee's life has been made easier because Summer of Sonic means their autistic child has something social to look forward to for months and think about for ages after.
 I'm told another story about a young girl at the first meet who asked if she was going to meet Sonic in real life.
 She's since come along every year, now a teenager, this time cosplaying as a pink Boba Fett.

-The part of me that wanted to take the piss has gone.
+The part of me that wanted to make fun of the Summer of Sonic had gone.
 Fast.